rafalkaron/rafalkaron.github.io/resume.md

 {: .items}

 ## Agile methodologies
-As an Agile leader, I am familiar with the following frameworks.
+As an Agile leader, I am familiar with the following frameworks:
  * Scrum
  * Kanban
 {: .items}